CrayLabs/SmartSim/examples/MPO/README.rst

 of parameters are given to the evaluation script and a figure of merit is retrieved from the evaluation script and stored with CrayAI.

 In this example, we will optimize parameters for the Modular Ocean Model 6 (MOM6).
-The two parameters we will optimize are KH (eddy viscosity) and KHTH (thickness diffusion).
-To evaluate how each set of values for KH and KHTH perform in the model, we choose to calculate Jet Penetration for each model evaluated and compare it to the Jet Penetration of a high resolution (5km) version of the same model.
+The two parameters we will optimize are ``KH`` (eddy viscosity) and ``KHTH`` (thickness diffusion).
+To evaluate how each set of values for ``KH`` and ``KHTH`` perform in the model, we choose to calculate Jet Penetration for each model evaluated and compare it to the Jet Penetration of a high resolution (5km) version of the same model.
 The difference between the jet penetration values squared represents the figure of merit for each model provided to CrayAI.

-Below we will walk through every step and show how a user of SmartSim could apply this optimization strategy to whatever model they please.
+Below we walk through every step and show how a user of SmartSim could apply this optimization strategy to their own model.

 Writing the Evaluation Script